-Analysis of Consistency with Objective 1.1: The proposed amendment would not result in an increase the maximum permitted density of the subject property.
+Analysis of Consistency with Objective 1.2: The proposed amendment would result in an increase the maximum permitted density of the subject property, but not in the actual permitted density for the subject property as the maximum number of units is the same (1 dwelling unit).

-- Objective 5.1: Natural features: The City shall coordinate Future Land Use designations with appropriate topography, soils, areas of seasonal flooding, wetlands and habitat during review of proposed amendments to the Future Land Use Map and the development review process.
-Natural features may be included as amenities within a development project. - Policy 5.1.a: Topography: The City shall protect the natural topography of the City, including steep and seepage slopes, by requiring new development to include techniques to minimize negative impacts on the natural terrain.
+Objective 5.1: Natural features: The City shall coordinate Future Land Use designations with appropriate topography, soils, areas of seasonal flooding, wetlands and habitat during review of proposed amendments to the Future Land Use Map and the development review process.
+Natural features may be included as amenities within a development project.

+Policy 5.1.a: Topography: The City shall protect the natural topography of the City, including steep and seepage slopes, by requiring new development to include techniques to minimize negative impacts on the natural terrain.
 An emphasis will be placed on retaining the natural function of seepage slopes during development.
+Additionally, retention of existing native vegetation will be encouraged as one method of protecting slopes.

+Staff Report: Johnson Page 14

-Additionally, retention of existing native vegetation will be encouraged as one method of protecting slopes. - Policy 5.1.b: Soils: The City shall ensure soil protection and intervention measures are included in the development review process. - Policy 5.1.c: Flood prone areas: The City shall require as part of the development review process the identification of FEMA flood zone areas.
+Policy 5.1.b: Soils: The City shall ensure soil protection and intervention measures are included in the development review process.

+Policy 5.1.c: Flood prone areas: The City shall require as part of the development review process the identification of FEMA flood zone areas.
 Where necessary, base flood elevations and minimum finished floor elevations shall be established.
 The City shall also require finished floor elevations on subdivision plats, site plans and building permit plans when necessary to determine compliance with flood prone area regulations.
-The City shall establish standards for a limitation on filling in flood prone areas. - Policy 5.1.d: Wetlands: The City shall utilize statewide wetland delineation methodology in accordance with Florida Administrative Code (FAC) and regulations adopted by the FDEP and the Suwannee River Water Management District. - Policy 5.1.e: Habitat: The City shall require as part of the development review process, an inventory of listed species for all new developments in areas identified as known habitat for listed species if listed species are known to exist in close proximity to the development.
+The City shall establish standards for a limitation on filling in flood prone areas.

+Policy 5.1.d: Wetlands: The City shall utilize statewide wetland delineation methodology in accordance with Florida Administrative Code (FAC) and regulations adopted by the FDEP and the Suwannee River Water Management District.

+Policy 5.1.e: Habitat: The City shall require as part of the development review process, an inventory of listed species for all new developments in areas identified as known habitat for listed species if listed species are known to exist in close proximity to the development.
 The survey shall include detailed information regarding type, quantity, location, and habitat requirements for any listed species identified.
 A de minimus threshold for properties required to complete the inventory shall be established in the City's Land Development Regulations.

-Analysis of Consistency with Objective 5.1 and Policies 5.1.a - e:.
+Analysis of Consistency with Objective 5.1 and Policies 5.1.a - e: The subject property has historically been used for residential purposes.
 A separate analysis of the environmental conditions can be found below in this report.